kumavale/petbya/README.md

 3. Click on the "Load unpacked" button.

 ## Usage
-Press enter key when popup ad
+Press enter key when popup ads